ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 ### Lessons Learned
 *Please describe the lessons learned (i.e. assessment whether the technological solution actually solved the initial challenge).*

-Lessons learned about data and databases: Decisions, including those made by software, must be based on data.
+Lessons learned about data and databases:
+- Decisions, including those made by software, must be based on data.
 In order to make good decisions (for example, choosing the best way to fulfill an order), you need to use high-quality data.
 Unfortunately, the data quality in the existing databases may not be as good as it could be, and thus, when planning software development projects, the possibility that the data quality must be improved on an ongoing basis must be taken into account so that these data can be used by the software being developed.

-Creators of new registry-based systems should start from the fact that the data managed in them will sooner or later be used in decision-making processes, and therefore data quality assurance must be dealt with during the entire development process (just as security, performance, legality and ethics issues must be dealt with during the entire development), because there is a lot of prevention of problems cheaper than solving them afterwards.
+- Creators of new registry-based systems should start from the fact that the data managed in them will sooner or later be used in decision-making processes, and therefore data quality assurance must be dealt with during the entire development process (just as security, performance, legality and ethics issues must be dealt with during the entire development), because there is a lot of prevention of problems cheaper than solving them afterwards.

-The technical lesson is that the popular data management system (database system) MySQL historically could not enforce foreign key constraints.
+- The technical lesson is that the popular data management system (database system) MySQL historically could not enforce foreign key constraints.
 Although this option was added later, many legacy MySQL databases leave these keys undefined.
 This is not only a possible risk of violation of data quality, but also makes it more difficult for new parties to understand the data, because the database does not have information presented in a published form about which data objects are related to each other in which way.
 This information is not available electronically from the system, but is in the minds of the database creators (it is also good if they are available to ask for information).

-The lack of documentation of the software (including the database) becomes a problem at the latest when it is necessary to introduce the software to someone so that the other person starts to deal with the maintenance or further development of the software.
+- The lack of documentation of the software (including the database) becomes a problem at the latest when it is necessary to introduce the software to someone so that the other person starts to deal with the maintenance or further development of the software.

+Lessons learned about artificial intelligence-based solution:
-The artificial intelligence-based solution is suitable for optimizing the bow assembly process.
+- The artificial intelligence-based solution is suitable for optimizing the bow assembly process.
 Both simulated annealing and Monte Carlo tree search algorithms give good results.

-The complexity of manufacturing and business processes makes building a general AI solution labour-intensive.
+- The complexity of manufacturing and business processes makes building a general AI solution labour-intensive.
 Finding bottlenecks in the process with a complex search space and optimizing their performance with heuristic AI algorithms seems a more realistic alternative.

-The existence of an optimisable price function enables verification, which, unlike the training and test data of classical supervised learning, uses the guaranteed optimal solutions found by the brute force algorithm as a reference base.
+- The existence of an optimisable price function enables verification, which, unlike the training and test data of classical supervised learning, uses the guaranteed optimal solutions found by the brute force algorithm as a reference base.

 # Custom agreement with the AIRE team
 *If you have a unique project or specific requirements that don't fit neatly into the Docker file or description template options, we welcome custom agreements with our AIRE team.
 This option allows flexibility in collaborating with us to ensure your project's needs are met effectively.*